EthanIrby8/Final-Project-CPE646/README.md

 Running a confusion matrix provided the necessary metrics needed to assess how the model learned our data.
 Almost all test images were being classified as belonging to a single class which is clearly a problem (refer to matrix above).
 Nearly 2,500 more images belonged to class 'PNEUMONIA' compared to its counterpart.
 Thus, we performed under-sampling to achieve an even distribution of data across both classes.
 Since the model trained for only 20 epochs, we were unable to observe a convergence to a perfect 'true positive' score.
 However, the model was defintely trending in the right direction as the confusion matrix helps to understand the better class separability (confusion matrix below).

 <img width="184" alt="Screen Shot 2020-12-10 at 2 46 11 PM" src="https://user-images.githubusercontent.com/63656931/101821817-5731d880-3add-11eb-9e2c-58b568730a5f.png">

-In order to improve model robustness, L1 regularization was added to two convolutional layers.
-This will penalize large weights propagating through the network.
-Maintaining low computational power needed for this particular image classification task is of up-most importance.

 ### Compile and Run